 I worked as a writer and researcher in the office of the late Jerome Agel from 1969 to 1971.
 While there I worked on many projects including Buckminster Fuller’s book, I Seem To Be a Verb (Bantam), with Agel and designed by Quentin Fiore and The Making of Kubrick’s 2001, by Agel (Signet).

-My essay, “Planetary People,” appeared in The Last Supplement to the Whole Earth Catalog, edited by Ken Kesey and Paul Krassner, in 1971.
+My essay, “Planetary People,” appeared in The Last Supplement to the Whole Earth Catalog, co-edited by Paul Krassner and Ken Kesey, pages 8 - 9, in 1971.

 I was one of the founding editors of Omni magazine in 1978, and, in addition to being a senior editor, I helped select and direct the use of fine arts in the magazine's editorial well.

 I published The Gestalt Bibliography in 1980.
 In 1982, I founded and edited the first peer reviewed scholarly journal in Gestalt Therapy: The Gestalt Journal, a quarterly.
 That same year I published An Oral History of Gestalt Therapy.

 I served on the Board of Editors of Psychology Today magazine from 1981 to 1984.